CarloNicolini/cncsvision/README.md

 - If you don't have these folders, you should try again to build the libraries (from step 5).

 References
 ----------

 [1] Nicolini, C., Fantoni, C., Mancuso, G., Volcic, R., & Domini, F. (2014).
-'A framework for the study of vision in active observers.'
+A framework for the study of vision in active observers.'
 In: Human Vision and Electronic Imaging XIX, Rogowitz, B.E., Pappas, T.N. and de Ridder, H. (eds.), Proceedings of SPIE, 9014.